CaiqueCoelho/deep-learning/dlai/tasks.md

  Dan & Peter, watched all videos and only begun to do notebooks.
  Me did most of step-by-step, but was very fiddly.
  2ns notebook uses Tensorflow v 1.2, can try with tensorflow v2.2 instead.
- Dan & Peter will present class2 hyperparameters, optimization, regularization notebooks at next week large group meetup.
+ Dan & Peter will present class2 hyperparameters tuning, optimization notebooks (weeks 2 and 3) at large group meetupon next tuesday.

  ### Next small group meetup, July 13, 2020 Monday.
  1 day before general meetup and after SciPy virtual conference.